sarah11918/starlight-blog/src/content/docs/blog/idx-first-impressions.md

     Two months ago, I switched to [IDX](https://idx.dev/) as my exclusive coding environment *(and you're not going to believe what happened next...)*"

-tags: ["no local dev environment", "community", "open-source"]
+tags: ["no local dev environment", "community", "open source"]
 ---
 I learned to code on a Chromebook in online editors.
 My very first Astro project was a forked CodeSandbox of an Astro v0.12 (!) starter template.